West Southlands Residents Association

 IONA TREATMENT PLANT

-The Highbury Interceptor (see below) takes Vancouver sewage to the 60-year-old Iona Treatment Plant on the south side of the Fraser.
+The Highbury Interceptor takes Vancouver sewage to the 60-year-old Iona Treatment Plant on the south side of the Fraser.
 Work is underway on a $10-billion upgrade of the plant from primary to tertiary treatment.

 The newsletter is posted also in Chinese, translated by director Cynthia Fung.